 'The overall picture suggested by the entries was that, despite the advances made over the last fifty years or so, disabled people in Britain are still fighting a battle on two fronts.
-They must contend not just with the disability itself, but also with the psychological and practical difficulties caused by "normal" people's attitudes, and by society's failure to give the imaginative help needed.
+They must contend not just with the disability itself, but also with the psychological and difficulties caused by "normal" people's practical attitudes, and by society's failure to give the imaginative help needed.
 And it is these super-imposed consequences of disability that are the hardest to bear, precisely because they are avoidable.'
 (Hunt, 1966, Introduction to Stigma, 1st draft).

-Stigma soon became widely regarded as an important contribution towards achieving a better understanding of disability and was, for a time, frequently referred to by other writers in the field.
-In his foreword, Professor Peter Townsend made the following observation,
+Stigma soon became widely regarded as an important contribution towards achieving better а understanding of disability and was, for a time, frequently referred to by other writers in the field.
+In his foreword, Professor Peter Townsend the following made observation.